 The following two satellite antennas have been analysed and provide acceptable performance for VDE-SAT:

-1) Yagi Antenna: For this antenna the link budget is optimised for 0 degrees ship elevation angle using a three element Yagi antenna with the satellite pointed at the horizon.
+1) Yagi Antenna: For this antenna the link budget is optimised for 0 degrees ship elevation angle using a three element circularly polarized Yagi antenna with the satellite pointed at the horizon.
+This is illustrated in Figure 4-3, showing how the Yagi antenna and its main lobe is pointed towards the horizon of the earth.
+The thin solid line indicates the field of view from the satellite, but the communications coverage area will be limited to the area within the main lobe of the Yagi antenna.
 Assuming a peak antenna gain of 8 dBi, satellite antenna gain versus ship elevation angle and nadir offset angle are shown in Table 4-2.

+Figure 4-3

+Illustration showing how the Yagi antenna and its main lobe is pointed towards the horizon of the earth.
+The thin solid line indicates the field of view from the satellite, but the communications coverage area will be limited to the area within the main lobe of the Yagi antenna.

 2) Isoflux antenna: This antenna is designed to point at the nadir direction providing a symmetric radiation pattern around the pointing direction.
+This is illustrated in Figure 4-4, showing how the whole field of view, indicated by the thin solid line, is within the communications coverage of the isoflux antenna.
 Assuming a peak antenna gain of 2 dBi, satellite antenna gain versus ship elevation and nadir offset angle are shown in Table 4-3.

+Figure 4-4

+Illustration showing how the whole field of view, indicated by the thin solid line, is within the communications coverage of the isoflux antenna.

 TABLE 4-2